TrevorSLong/Robo-Rick/README.md

       * In users DM with Robo Rick
 ![alt text](https://raw.githubusercontent.com/DroTron/Robo-Rick/main/Screenshots/ban3.png)
    * If no reason is specified:
-      * In chat where command was issued
+      * In chat where command was issued     return

 ![alt text](https://raw.githubusercontent.com/DroTron/Robo-Rick/main/Screenshots/banNR1.PNG)
       * In Admin channel